mknepprath/patched-tomatoes/README.md

 1. Click the Settings icon - the three dots at the top right.
 1. Select More Tools > Extensions.
 1. Turn on Developer Mode at the top right.
 1. A "Load Unpacked" button should appear at the top left.
-Click this and selet the zip you downloaded.
+Click this and select the zip you downloaded.